goforps1809-2026/Covid_project1/README.md

 4. **Manipulating Data **
 - 4.1 Tables - Covid Death , Covid Vaccinations
--4.2 What are the total covid +ve cases and total deaths?
+- 4.2 What are the total covid +ve cases and total deaths?
--4.3 % of Covid deaths
+- 4.3 % of Covid deaths
--4.4 What is the highest % of infected cases per popluation?
+- 4.4 What is the highest % of infected cases per popluation?
--4.5 Covid recovered cases
+- 4.5 Covid recovered cases
--4.6 Death vs Recovered %
+- 4.6 Death vs Recovered %
--4.7 Year by Year covid +ve rate comparison
+- 4.7 Year by Year covid +ve rate comparison
--4.8 Year by year death rate comparison
+- 4.8 Year by year death rate comparison
--4.9 Total vaccinations
+- 4.9 Total vaccinations
--5.0 What % of people are fully vaccinated?
+- 5.0 What % of people are fully vaccinated?
--5.1 Vaccination doses rolled
+- 5.1 Vaccination doses rolled
--5.2 What % of vaccination doses rolled per population?
+- 5.2 What % of vaccination doses rolled per population?

 **Key Points -**
--To calculate Total Covid cases, sum of new_cases is done. (total_cases in data has cumulative values) -Continent not null is used in 'where' claus to get distinct numbers for countries.
+- To calculate Total Covid cases, sum of new_cases is done. (total_cases in data has cumulative values)
+- Continent not null is used in 'where' claus to get distinct numbers for countries.
--Infected % of population = (sum of new_cases / population) *100
+- Infected % of population = (sum of new_cases / population) *100
--Convert new_cases to float and use nullif to record for decimal values.
+- Convert new_cases to float and use nullif to record for decimal values.
--Recovered cases = (total covid cases - total deaths) -For year on year comparison, Common table expression is used to calculate covid cases for 2020 and 2021 respectively.
+- Recovered cases = (total covid cases - total deaths)
+- For year on year comparison, Common table expression is used to calculate covid cases for 2020 and 2021 respectively.
 Both tables are joined to get 2020 vs 2021 numbers.
--% of vaccinated people per population can have have higher %'s as fully_vaccinations are administered in doses.
+- % of vaccinated people per population can have have higher %'s as fully_vaccinations are administered in doses.
-Join covid and vaccination tables on location and date.
+- Join covid and vaccination tables on location and date.
-Vaccination doses rolled = sum(new_cases) OVER (PARTITION BY location ORDER BY date)
+- Vaccination doses rolled = sum(new_cases) OVER (PARTITION BY location ORDER BY date)